 A: Late materials have a fine of $.10 per day per item.
-The maximum fine per item is $3.00.
+The maximum fine per item is $3.
 Lost, stolen or damaged materials are the responsibility of the borrower.
 The average replacement cost plus a processing fee will be charged in these cases.
 Patrons with fines over $10 may not check out materials until their fines are $10 or less.
+Patrons with fines more than $50 may be referred to a collection agency.
 Your library card will need to be renewed every three years at which time all outstanding fines must be paid.

 Q: What are the checkout limits?

 6 Music CDs/Audio Books/Playaways